rsrchboy/terraform-provider-gitlabci/docs/data-sources/runner_config.md

 - **cache** (Block List, Max: 1) (see [below for nested schema](#nestedblock--runners--cache))
 - **cache_dir** (String) Directory where build cache is stored
 - **clone_url** (String) Overwrite the default URL used to clone or fetch the git ref
-- **config_template** (String, Sensitive) Configuration template (toml).
-If included, this toml will be used as the base of this runner's configuration.
-This attribute is marked sensitive as it may include authentication tokens, cache bucket keys, etc.
 - **custom** (Block List, Max: 1) (see [below for nested schema](#nestedblock--runners--custom))
 - **custom_build_dir** (Block List, Max: 1) (see [below for nested schema](#nestedblock--runners--custom_build_dir))
 - **debug_trace_disabled** (Boolean) When set to true Runner will disable the possibility of using the CI_DEBUG_TRACE feature